Have you started your blog yet? If you haven’t, what’s holding you back?

 This pattern of “fear > do it anyway > growth” started happening so frequently I began to realize that fears are just a clue I’m on the verge of doing something big.

 Ready to overcome the fear of starting a blog, once and for all?
 Let’s boogie.

 Everybody was afraid at first

 Nobody starts a blog without being afraid.
-Everyone starts in the same the exact same spot: Zero traffic, zero audience, and tons of fear.
+Everyone starts in the same exact spot: Zero traffic, zero audience, and tons of fear.

 It’s easy to get discouraged when you see so many others who have achieved success.
 But realize that they all started from zero – and most of them without the tools and resources you now have available.